7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 ### Tips

-To kill all containers spawned by distage, use the following command:
+To kill all containers spawned by `distage`, use the following command:

 ```shell
 docker rm -f $(docker ps -q -a -f 'label=distage.type')